icyphox/site/pages/blog/pycon-wrap-up.md

 It was my first PyCon, _and_ my first ever talk at a major conference!
 This is an account of the all the cool stuff I saw, people I met and the talks I enjoyed.
-Forgive the lack of pictures -- I prefer living the moment through my eyes.
+Forgive the lack of pictures---I prefer living the moment through my eyes.

 ## Talks